-Scientists from the University of MISIS and the Russian Quantum Center have developed a new approach to performing three-qubit operations on superconducting qubits—fluxoniums.
+Scientists from the NUST MISIS and the Russian Quantum Center have developed a new approach to performing a three-qubit operation on superconducting qubits — fluxoniums.
 This project has already been supported by Rosatom as part of the Roadmap for Quantum Computing.

-As explained in the press service of NUST MISIS, the realization of a multi-qubit entangled state is one of the most important tasks for quantum computing.
-Entanglement allows extracting useful information from the computation of a function at several points, which is enabled by superposition.
+As explained in the press service of NUST MISIS, the implementation of a multi-qubit entangled state is one of the most important tasks for quantum computing.
+Entanglement allows extracting useful information from the calculation of a function at several points, which is allowed by superposition.

 Most modern quantum processors use two-qubit quantum operations, but errors occur during their implementation.
 Three-qubit operations can perform a larger range of algorithms in fewer steps, and they have fewer errors.

-They are performed on a new type of superconducting qubits—fluxoniums.
-In terms of computational state isolation, coherence time, and other significant indicators, fluxoniums significantly outperform the most common qubits—transmons.
+They are performed on a new type of superconducting qubits — fluxoniums.
+Fluxoniums significantly outperform the most common qubits — transmons — in terms of isolation of computational states, coherence time, and other significant indicators.
 The connecting element is a transmon qubit, but more resistant to technological errors.

 Quantum processors with a three-qubit operation can potentially be used to create a "noisy" quantum processor and algorithms for effective multi-qubit operations.
-Quantum effects are useful for studying molecules, creating drugs, and effectively solving logistics and database search problems.
+Quantum effects are useful for studying molecules, creating medicines, effectively solving logistics problems, and searching in a database.

 Read materials on the topic: